Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/AUTHORIZATION/DOCUMENT-AUTHORIZATION/STUDENT-EDORG-AUTHORIZATION.md

 StudentSchoolAssociationAuthorization records are created/updated/deleted along with StudentSchoolAssociation documents.
 The HierarchySchoolId FK will be used to access the full hierarchy of EducationOrganizations the School is a part of, via EducationOrganizationHierarchy.
 The StudentSchoolAuthorizationEdOrgIds column will be a JSONB column with a simple denormalized array taken from EducationOrganizationHierarchy for the School.

 Updates to a StudentSchoolAssociation Document will require corresponding updates to the StudentSchoolAssociationAuthorization table.
 This includes updates due to a cascade.
-We will need a way for core to communicate to the backend on insert/update/delete of a StudentSchoolAssociation that this is the StudentSchoolAssociationAuthorization pathway, along with the extracted StudentId and SchoolId for insert/update.
+We will need a way for core to communicate to the backend on insert/update/delete of a StudentSchoolAssociation that this is the StudentSchoolAssociationAuthorization pathway, along with the extracted StudentUniqueId and SchoolId for insert/update.

 StudentSchoolAssociationAuthorization does not need to be replicated to the search engine.